hmc-cs111-spring2016/project/README.md

     (e.g., finding a host language, implementing the semantics, the parser, tools, etc)?
 Provide a brief schedule (e.g., with a deliverable every week) for your project.

+**Contingency plan:** What obstacles (technical and logistical) might you
+    encounter while working on your project?
+How will you look out for them, overcome them, or work around them?

 **Teamwork plan:** If you are working in a team, how do you plan to
     divide the labor? *Note: Each team member must work on every aspect